Violet Bonham Carter: Engagement in politics, interwar period

 The Liberal Party split between followers of Asquith and of Lloyd George.
 As it fell on hard times in the 1920s, Bonham Carter campaigned for her father at the 1920 Paisley by-election.
 That election was won, and she was asked to become a Liberal candidate herself.
 Lord Kilbracken was in favour, but she decided to give her children priority.
 She was active as President of the Women's Liberal Federation (1923–25, 1939–45) and was the first woman to serve as President of the Liberal Party (1945–47).
 She campaigned with Eleanor Rathbone for family allowances.

 Bonham Carter spoke on many platforms in the 1920s and 1930s, and along with Winston Churchill (and others), she early saw the dangers of European fascism.
 She joined and animated a number of anti-fascist groups (such as The Focus Group), often in concert with Churchill, and spoke at their gatherings.
 In a 1938 speech she mocked Neville Chamberlain's dealings with Nazi Germany as the policy of "peace at any price that others can be forced to pay".
-After the Protectorate of Bohemia and Moravia was created from Czechoslovakia on 15 March 1939, she supported Czechoslovakian refugees and those persecuted by the Nazis.
+After the Protectorate of Bohemia and Moravia was created from Czechoslovakia on 15 March 1939, she supported Czechoslovak refugees and those persecuted by the Nazis.

 Later life

 In the 1945 general election Bonham Carter stood for Wells, coming third, while in 1951 she stood for the winnable seat of Colne Valley.
 As an old friend, Churchill arranged for the Conservatives to refrain from nominating a candidate for the constituency, giving her a clear run against Labour.
 She was nonetheless narrowly defeated.
 In the 1953 Coronation Honours she was appointed a Dame Commander of the Order of the British Empire (DBE).
 She continued to be a popular and charismatic speaker for Liberal candidates, including her son-in-law Jo Grimond, her son Mark, and Jeremy Thorpe, and she was a frequent broadcaster on current affairs programmes on radio and television.

 In the postwar years, Bonham Carter was an active supporter of the United Nations and the cause of European unity, advocating for Britain's entry into the Common Market.
-In the non-political sphere, she was also active in the arts, including serving as a Governor of the BBC from 1941 to 1946, and a Governor of the Old Vic (1945–69).
+In the non-political sphere, she was also active in the arts, including serving as a governor of the BBC from 1941 to 1946, and a governor of the Old Vic (1945–69).

-On 21 December 1964, Violet Bonham Carter was created a life peer as Baroness Asquith of Yarnbury in the County of Wiltshire, one of the first new Liberal peers in several decades.
+On 21 December 1964, Violet Bonham Carter was created a life peer as Baroness Asquith of Yarnbury, of Yarnbury in the County of Wilts, one of the first new Liberal peers in several decades.
 She became active in the House of Lords.